Bathroom Cleaning Tips

 - Avoid using bleach if you use a cleaner that stores in your tank or bowl that activates on flushing.
 You might get a bad chemical reaction.

-- To help prevent clogging, pour 1 cup baking soda down the bowl weekly.
+- To help prevent clogging, pour 1 cup baking soda and some vinegar down the bowl weekly.

 Shower Tile Here's a handy tip on shower tile: